-Managers should only consider this course of action where it is reasonable in all the circumstances and subject to advice from a Head of People & Change or People & Change Manager.
-Managers will take a risk in holding a disciplinary hearing and taking disciplinary action, including dismissal in the absence of the employee when they are off sick.
+Managers should only consider this course of action where it is reasonable in all the circumstances and subject to advice from a People & Change Manager.
+Managers should consider the risk in holding a disciplinary hearing and taking disciplinary action, including dismissal in the absence of an employee when they are off sick.

-If the appropriate manager decides that a disciplinary hearing is appropriate then the Investigating Officer will be expected to present the findings of the disciplinary investigation at the hearing in the form of a management case.
-They will also monitor the evidence provided by the individual and witnesses at the hearing to check if it is consistent with that given to the Investigating Officer during the investigation.
-Human Resources should not be asked to present a case unless it has complex employment law factors e.g. equal pay.
+If the Commissioning Manager decides that a disciplinary hearing is appropriate then the Investigating Officer will be expected to present the findings of the investigation at the hearing in the form of a management statement of case.
+The Investigating Officer should monitor the evidence provided by the employee and witnesses at the hearing to check if it is consistent with that given to the Investigating Officer during the investigation.
+Human Resources Representatives should not be asked to present a case unless it has complex employment law factors e.g. equal pay.

-The following shows the structure of an Investigatory Report, including guidance on the content.
+The following shows the structure of an Investigation Report, including guidance on the content.

 OUTCOME OF INVESTIGATORY REPORT

-The appropriate manager who has commissioned the investigation should ensure that the employee under investigation is informed of the outcome as soon as possible; i.e. no further action, management counselling, supported improvement, disciplinary hearing.
+The Commissioning Manager should ensure that the employee under investigation is informed of the outcome as soon as possible; i.e. no further action, management counselling, supported improvement, disciplinary hearing.

-This would normally be communicated by letter, although in some circumstances; e.g. where supported improvement is being recommended the senior manager may chose to meet with the employee face to face to set out their expectations of the supported improvement programme and hand over the outcome letter.
-Alternatively, the senior manager may delegate the supported improvement process to be overseen by an appropriate manager which would be confirmed in writing to the employee as soon as possible along with the areas to be addressed.
+This would normally be communicated by letter, although in some circumstances; e.g. where supported improvement is being recommended the Commissioning Manager may chose to meet with the employee face to face to set out their expectations of the supported improvement programme and hand over the outcome letter.
+Alternatively, the Commissioning Manager may delegate the supported improvement process to be overseen by another appropriate manager which would be confirmed in writing to the employee as soon as possible along with the areas to be addressed.
 The appropriate manager would then contact the employee directly to arrange a meeting to discuss and agree the supported improvement action plan and timescales.

 Where the matter is proceeding to a disciplinary hearing, it is good practice for the employee to be advised that this is the outcome in writing, particularly if a date for the disciplinary hearing has yet to be convened.